zsz12251665/CodeHub/POJ/3278/english.md

 ## Solution

-The problem needs a <abbr title="Breadth-First Search">BFS</abbr>.
-A queue can solve the problem.
-But you'd better to add mark to the points you've visited, or you may get a <abbr title="Time Limit Exceed">TLE</abbr>.
+The problem needs a simple <abbr title="Breadth-First Search">BFS</abbr> to solve the problem.
+It can be proved that FJ will not go further than $4k\over3$ otherwise the path must not be optimal.

 ## Code